wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

   - Purple: $12 \times 0.80 / 4 + 12 \times 0.20 =$ 4.80 sec
   - Red: $1.00$ sec

-But now the blue and yellow tasks can run in parallel!
+But now the blue and yellow tasks can run simultaneously!
 So the execution time is:
 $1 + 11.5 + 4.80 + 1 = $ 18.30 seconds.
 This option isn't as good as the previous one.

 How many options are there?
 Well, for each of the 3 tasks we have 4 options, so that's $4^3 = 64$ options!!!
 One (or more) of these options has to be the best one, and one (or more) has to be the worst one.
-For instance, running all tasks on a single core would waste 1 core of our 4-core computer, and is clearly not as good as running of of the tasks on 2 cores.
+For instance, running all tasks on a single core would waste 1 core of our 4-core computer, and is clearly not as good as running some of the tasks on 2 cores.

 #### Simulating task- and data-parallelism

 The simulation app below makes it possible to simulate the execution of the above example workflow on a platform that comprises **two 3-core hosts**.
 Again, remember that in this tab we ignore all I/O. The app allows you to pick how many cores are used for the blue, yellow, and purple tasks.
+The execution strategy, when picking tasks to assign to idle cores, always picks tasks in the order yellow, blue, purple.
+But turns out this doesn't matter in terms of application performance  (because we have only 3 tasks to run on the 2 compute hosts).
 You can use this app on your own, but then you should use it to answer the following practice questions.

 <div class="ui accordion fluid app-ins">
   <div class="title">